 The SHPO maintains an online database containing professional survey reports and archaeological site data for the entire state of Louisiana.
-Examination of this data indicated that three prior archaeological surveys and three archaeological sites (16CD88-16CD90) were documented within a 1.6 km (1.0 mi) radius of the project area.
-One of the previously recorded surveys overlapped the entire area of the current project, and one of the archaeological sites (16CD89) was located within the current project area (Figure 6).
-These prior archaeological surveys and sites are described below.
+Examination of this data indicated that six prior archaeological surveys and two archaeological sites (16CD88-16CD89) were documented within a 1.6 km (1.0 mi) radius of the project area.
+One of the previously recorded surveys overlapped the entire area of the current project (Figure 6).
+These prior archaeological surveys and sites as well as information about standing structures recorded on historic maps are described below.